Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Introduction

-Our second main methodological element is to derive the asymptotic independence among SGD and resampled SGD's required in invoking the cheap bootstrap idea.
-More specifically, we prove a joint central limit theorem for both the original and resampled SGD runs when resampling with replacement, which subsequently guides us in suitably aggregating the outputs to construct asymptotically exact-coverage intervals.
-To attain this independence, we generalize the recent non-asymptotic bounds for ASGD studied by \cite{shao2022berry,anastasiou2019normal} to hold uniformly for both the original and resampled runs, under both SGD and ASGD settings.
+Our second main methodological element is to derive the asymptotic joint distribution, in particular independence, among SGD and resampled SGD's required in invoking the cheap bootstrap idea.
+More specifically, we prove a joint central limit theorem for both the original and resampled SGD runs when resampling with replacement.
+This subsequently guides us in suitably aggregating the outputs to construct asymptotically exact-coverage intervals.
+To this end, we generalize the recent non-asymptotic bounds for ASGD studied by \cite{shao2022berry} and \cite{anastasiou2019normal} to hold uniformly for both the original and resampled runs, under both SGD and ASGD settings.

-Table \ref{table: pro and con} summarizes the comparisons between our methods and benchmark techniques.
-HiGrid requires substantial changes on the SGD procedure, while other methods do not involve such changes.
-The delta method and the online bootstrap method demand a heavy computation or memory load.
-The former requires memorizing a $d$ by $d$ Hessian approximation, while the latter requires maintaining a large number of perturbed trajectories $B$.
-Although our methods also introduce $B$, it can be kept very small so we consider our methods light in terms of computational and memory load.
-As discussed in the previous section, the batch mean method, online bootstrap method, and HiGrid introduce hyperparameters that need to be tuned.
+\Cref{table: pro and con} summarizes the comparisons between our methods and benchmark techniques.
+HiGrad requires substantial changes to the SGD procedure, while other methods do not involve such changes.
+The delta method, random scaling, and online bootstrap demand a relatively heavy computation or memory load.
+The first method requires memorizing a $d$ by $d$ Hessian approximation, the second method requires updating the $d$ by $d$ scaling matrix, and the third method requires maintaining a large number of perturbed trajectories $B$.
+Although our methods also introduce $B$, it can be kept very small, so we consider our methods light in terms of computational and memory load.
+As discussed in the previous section, the batch mean method, online bootstrap method, and HiGrad introduce hyperparameters that need to be tuned.
 For our methods, $B$ can be regarded as a hyperparameter as well, but this is typically selected to be the largest integer that fits in the computation budget, keeping in mind that $B$ as low as 1 or 2 already suffices to construct coverage-valid intervals while a larger $B$ would improve the interval width.
 Lastly, the second derivative is only required by the delta method, which as discussed before can be a challenge since in some application scenarios of SGD, the second-order information may not be available.